Fruithapje21/TOTK-Ultrawide/README.md

 3. Follow the instructions
 4. Wait for the script to finish
 5. Copy the contents of the Result folder to your mods folder
 6. Disable any other aspect ratio mods, controller mods and/or BlackscreenFIX before using this mod
+You ned to have .NET 7 Runtime installed in order to run the program.
 ## Merging mods
 This tool makes it easy to merge the UI fixes with other mods that change the `Common.Product` file such as controllor mods.
 Simply replace the `Common.Product` file with the one from the controller mod and run the tool as normal.
 Do not forget to copy over the `Font` folder to the `\Result\...\romfs` folder created by the program.
 ## How to build